-In relation to the Junior European Championships Juniors are athletes who are under 26 (or 23 for the second category) or reach the age of 26 years (or 23 years) in the period of October 1st to March 31st of the current season.
+In relation to the Junior Continental Championships Juniors are athletes who are under 26 (or 23 for the second category) or reach the age of 26 years (or 23 years) in the period of October 1st to March 31st of the current season.
 To be considered as a Junior Team all athletes participating must fulfill the Junior age criteria.
+All National Federations may participate with a maximum of 4 teams and one additional, if the team is under 23 years old.